-Winter squash (aside from being beautiful centerpieces) are some of healthiest and delicious vegetables to grace your dinner table.
+Winter squash aren't just beautiful centerpieces, they're also some of the healthiest, most delicious vegetables to grace our dinner tables.

 If you've never handled one of those thick-skinned winter squashes before, the idea of actually cooking with it can be a little intimidating.
 Many recipes call for pre-cooked squash.
 Learn how to make the most of the creamy flesh of winter squash.

 Cut smaller squash (like acorn squash) in half; scoop out the seeds.
 Place 2 teaspoons honey, brown sugar, or maple syrup and 1 tablespoon butter into their centers.
 Bake in a preheated 350 degrees F (175 degrees C) oven for about 30 minutes, or until easily pierced with a fork.